Thomas4390/mandelbrot_simulation/README.md

 # mandelbrot_simulation

-Simulation of the mandelbrot set in a streamlit app.
+Simulation of the mandelbrot set with zoom in a streamlit app.